DAY SCHOOL CURRICULUM

 HANDS-ON MATH CURRICULUM

-Math skills are developed and concepts mastered by hands-on learning.
+Math skills are developed, and concepts are mastered through hands-on learning.
 Children expand their critical thinking and problem-solving skills while “exploring” various materials.
 Units include: Weights and Measures, Shapes, Sequencing, Matching and Counting.
+Kindergarten uses the Pearson enVision Math Program.

 ARTISTIC & CREATIVE EXPERIENCES